sahandmohammadrehzaii/Averaging-the-numbers/README.md

 <h1>

-the this project maded by sahand
+the this project maded by sahand mohammad

 </h1>